Tirpitz Museum: Efter Krigen

 Challenge

-Three weeks into my internship at YOKE, I was handed full responsibility for the graphic direction of a special exhibition at Tirpitz Museum—that would stay open for the next 1.5 years.
-The topic was heavy: the devastating aftermath of World War II and the lingering consequences of neglecting post-war cleanup.
-With an audience ranging from curious families to die-hard military historians, and a hard deadline 10 weeks away, the pressure was real.
-Tight timelines, high expectations, and constant client dialogue made for an intense but rewarding design sprint.
+A special exhibition at Tirpitz Museum, that would stay open for the next 1.5 years, on the devastating aftermath of World War II and post-war cleanup, and with an audience ranging from curious families to die-hard military historians, and a hard deadline of 10 weeks.

 Goal

 Create an emotionally resonant, visually coherent exhibition that could speak to a diverse audience and bring clarity and empathy to a complex, somber narrative.
-The exhibition needed to be accessible yet thought-provoking, graphic yet respectful, serving as both education and reflection.
+The exhibition needed to be accessible, thought-provoking, respectful, both as education and reflection.

 Solution